Russian interference in the 2016 United States elections: Influence campaign themes

-Monitoring news on Twitter directed at one state (Michigan) prior to the election, Philip N. Howard found about half of it fabricated or untrue; the other half came from real news sources.
+Monitoring news on Twitter directed at Michigan prior to the election, Philip N. Howard found about half of it fabricated or untrue; the other half came from real news sources.
 In continued analysis after the election, Howard and other researchers found the most prominent methods of misinformation were ostensibly "organic posting, not advertisements", and influence operation activity increased after the 2016 and was not limited to the election.

-Facebook originally denied that fake news on their platform had influenced the election and had insisted it was unaware of any Russian-financed advertisements but later admitted that about 126 million Americans may have seen posts published by Russia-based operatives.
-Criticized for failing to stop fake news from spreading on its platform during the 2016 election, Facebook originally thought that the fake-news problem could be solved by engineering, but in May 2017 it announced plans to hire 3,000 content reviewers.
+Initial response by social media platforms

-According to an analysis by BuzzFeed News, the "20 top-performing false election stories from hoax sites and hyperpartisan blogs generated 8,711,000 shares, reactions, and comments on Facebook."
+Facebook originally denied that fake news on their platform had influenced the election and had insisted it was unaware of any Russian-financed advertisements.
+However, it later admitted that about 126 million Americans may have seen posts published by Russia-based operatives.
+The company was criticized for failing to stop fake news from spreading on its platform during the 2016 election.
+Facebook originally thought that the fake-news problem could be solved by engineering, but in May 2017 it announced plans to hire 3,000 content reviewers.

 In September 2017, Facebook told congressional investigators it had discovered that hundreds of fake accounts linked to a Russian troll farm had bought $100,000 in advertisements targeting the 2016 U.S. election audience.
 The ads, which ran between June 2015 and May 2017, primarily focused on divisive social issues; roughly 25% were geographically targeted.
 Facebook has also turned over information about the Russian-related ad buys to Special Counsel Robert Mueller.
 Approximately 3,000 adverts were involved, and these were viewed by between four and five million Facebook users prior to the election.
 On November 1, 2017, the House Intelligence Committee released a sample of Facebook ads and pages that had been financially linked to the Internet Research Agency.
-A 2019 analysis by The Washington Post's "Outlook" reviewed a number of troll accounts active in 2016 and 2018, and found that many resembled organic users.
-Rather than wholly negative and obvious, many confirmed troll accounts deployed humor and were "astute in exploiting questions of culture and identity and are frequently among the first to push new divisive conversations", some of which moved quickly to mainstream print media.